successible/cleanslate/README.md

 }
 ```

 - Create a `firebase-config.json` filled with the content of `firebaseConfig`.
-You can find that on your project settings page on Firebase.
+You can find that on your Project Settings page on Firebase.

 ```json
 {